tokenestate/TEM-token/README.md

 Should you find a security issue, please email security@tokenestate.io.

 ## Audit
-As per best practise our code is audited by other independent experts
+As per best practise our code is audited by independent experts

 ## Tools
 - [Node.js v8.9.3](https://nodejs.org/)